hssolutionarchitects/fullcontactapp/README.md

 In the config directory copy default.json to local.json and add your full contact API key.
 For production create a production.json file and set the environment NODE_ENV=production.

+### Twitter

+###### *As of Hootsuite Dashboard SDK 4 Twitter data is no longer returned hydrated and must be retrieved from the Twitter API manually*

+Go to Twitter Application Management https://apps.twitter.com/

+Create a new app, set the name, description, and website and press "Create your Twitter application"

+Add your Twitter app credentials to your config file in `config/`

 ### Hootsuite

 Go to Hootsuite Developer portal https://hootsuite.com/developers/my-apps